nvictus/higlass-jupyter/README.md

 Development
 -----------

 1\.
 Install this repo as a Python package.
-With pip's `-e` option, the package is installed in developer (a.k.a. editable) mode, such that the `jupyter_higlass` package is linked Python's `site-packages` directory rather than copied there.
+With pip's `-e` option, the package is installed in developer (a.k.a. editable) mode, such that the `higlass_jupyter` package is linked Python's `site-packages` directory rather than copied there.
 This way the package can be edited directly in the repo with no need for build or re-installing.

     $ git clone https://github.com/pkerpedjiev/higlass-jupyter.git
-    $ cd jupyter-higlass
+    $ cd higlass-jupyter
     $ pip install -e .

 2\.
 Compile and install the Javascript notebook extension (requires npm).
-With the `--symlink` option, the compiled Javascript in `jupyter_higlass/static` is linked to the extension registry rather than copied.
+With the `--symlink` option, the compiled Javascript in `higlass_jupyter/static` is linked to the extension registry rather than copied.
 This way both the Python package and front-end assets are linked from the repo.

 	$ python setup.py jsdeps
     $ jupyter nbextension install --py --sys-prefix --symlink higlass_jupyter